What This Page Is

 Jazz Scene has the top LTO number plus strong suitability conditions, making it reasonable to expect him to reproduce his recent speed figure.

-A powerful combination that often highlights value: a horse with the highest true ability figure and a proven record at today’s track.
+A powerful combination that often highlights a strong performance setup: a horse with the highest true ability figure and a proven record at today’s track.

 What to look for: